Webpage Design

 Each month also includes a number of technical articles on various topics relevant to the course by some excellent technical writers, including Craig Grannell.
 It is the best paper-based web design magazine and I recommend you take out a subscription.

-In recent times, .NET has developed a really useful online version of the magazine with new articles published daily.
+In recent times, net has evolved a really useful online version of the magazine called Creative Bloq with new articles published daily.
 It's well worth visiting regularly or adding to your list of RSS feeds.

 A List Apart (online)